Course Outline

 Audience:

-This course is primarily designed for IT professionals who have existing AD DS knowledge and experience and are looking to deepen their understanding of identity and access technologies in Windows Server 2016.
-This typically includes:
+This course is designed for existing IT professionals who have some familiarity with AD DS and aim to deepen their knowledge of identity and access technologies in Windows Server 2016.
+The primary audience includes:

-• AD DS administrators seeking training in identity and access technologies with Windows Server 2012 or Windows Server 2016.
+• AD DS administrators seeking to enhance their skills in identity and access technologies using Windows Server 2012 or Windows Server 2016.

-• System or infrastructure administrators with general AD DS experience who are looking to cross-train in core and advanced identity and access technologies in Windows Server 2012 or Windows Server 2016.
+• System or infrastructure administrators with a foundational understanding of AD DS who wish to cross-train in core and advanced identity and access technologies within Windows Server 2012 or Windows Server 2016 environments for government.

-The secondary audience for this course includes IT professionals aiming to consolidate their knowledge about AD DS and related technologies, as well as those preparing for the 70-742 exam.
-This training is tailored to enhance skills necessary for government and public sector workflows, ensuring alignment with governance and accountability standards.
+The secondary audience comprises IT professionals looking to solidify their knowledge of AD DS and related technologies, as well as those preparing for the 70-742 exam.

 Job Role: Administrator